TomasKopunec/comp0101-ief/README.md

   ## Starting the Carbon Aware SDK API
   The SDK API is necessary for the carbon-aware-advisor model
   ### Instruction how to Deploy it on localhost
-  Detailed instructions on how to run the API on localhost can be found on the [original WebAPI documentation for quickstart](https://if.greensoftware.foundation/major-concepts).
+  Detailed instructions on how to run the API on localhost, check [original WebAPI documentation for quickstart](https://if.greensoftware.foundation/major-concepts).

   ### Tutorial video
   [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/RpT7CtQet1g/maxresdefault.jpg)](https://www.youtube.com/watch?v=RpT7CtQet1g)